 What did you do?

-I entered EWTN’s Cool 2b Catholic video contest, being inspired because of my love for filmmaking and the desire to make a video that would be an inspiration for young men to join the Holy Priesthood.
+I won the the High School category in EWTN’s Cool 2b Catholic video contest.
+I was inspired to make the video because of my love for filmmaking and the desire to make a video to inspire young men to join the Holy Priesthood.

 With my contest entry, A Day in the Life of a Priest, I wanted to dramatically capture the truly epic nature of the Priestly vocation and the Sacraments and also the relatability of the Priest as a human.